JIT

-JIT stands for Just-in-time and It helps to reduce inventory holding costs and time and increase the turnover of the store.
-With the help of Just-in-time techniques, you did not need to store large amounts of merchandise inventory or materials, you just needed or can store much smaller rotating stock.
+JIT stands for just-in-time, and it helps reduce inventory holding costs and time and increase the turnover of the store.
+With the help of just-in-time techniques, you did not need to store large amounts of merchandise inventory or materials, you just needed or could store much smaller rotating stock.

 JIT is a workflow technique aimed at reducing flow times within the supply chain, as well as response times from suppliers, stores, and customers.